sancar/sancar.github.io/_posts/2014-11-08-how-to-tackle-segmentation-fault-or-abort.md

 We can even see our handler function called at the top.

 We registered a handler for just SIGSEGV which is segmentation fault.
 To catch "Aborted (core dumped)."
 You need to register SIGABRT.
-You can register same handler function to more than one method.
+You can register same handler function to more than one signal.

 There are more signals which can be fired for default libraries.
 You can check them from [cpluspus.com](  http://www.cplusplus.com/reference/csignal/)